sejinkay/acebook-MVP/README.md

 I want to give my name at sign up

 As a User
-So I don’t get confused with other people
-I want to give my last name at sign up

-As a User
 So only I can access my account
 I want to provide a personal password